 5:40pm Alaa Abdel Fatah says that the army have now given up and are letting the protesters control the flow of people around the state television building.

-5:34pm Alaa Abdel Fatah, a prominent activist, speaks to Al Jazeera from outside the state television building in Cairo:
+5:34pm Alaa Abdel Fatah, a prominent activist, speaks to Al Jazeera from outside the state television building in Cairo: 5:33pm Egyptian Museum remains shuttered; pyramids are open, but no sign of tourists.

 4:58pm Protesters in the north Sinai town of El-Arish exchanged gunfire with police and hurled Molotov cocktails at a police station, witnesses said.
 About 1,000 protesters broke off from a larger group and headed towards a police station, lobbing firebombs and burning police cars, witnesses said.

+4:53pm Military helicopters arrive at Cairo's Presidential Palace ahead of expected statement - more details soon.
 4:39pm The Egyptian presidency is to make an "urgent and important" statement shortly, state television says.
 Al Jazeera showing live pictures from Alexandria:

 4:34pm Obama's intelligence chief, James Clapper, calls the Muslim Brotherhood movement "largely secular", Fox News reports.